If you like a bit of heat you will love this easy chicken burger recipe with jerk seasoning. You can make it as hot as you like it.

-Split hamburger buns and toast, if you like, then place the burgers on the buns.
+- Split hamburger buns and toast, if you like, then place the chicken burger on the bun.
 These island style burgers are great topped with sliced tomatoes, lettuce and tangy coleslaw.

 - Use scotch bonnet peppers if you really like heat, but remember they are EXTREMELY hot.